coderholic/pyradio/windows.md

 **Note:** If you don't have the setup file of the original **Python** installation, you will have to **download** it from [Python's Windows Downloads](https://www.python.org/downloads/windows/).
 In case you want to upgrade to the latest version, you **must uninstall** the one currently installed, beforehand.

+### 7zip installation

+Go to [7zip web site](https://www.7-zip.org/) and download and install the latest release that's compatible with your Windows installation.
+Unless you are still on a 32-bit Windows 7 environment, you just go grub the first link provided.

 ### Player installation

 As already stated [MPV](https://mpv.io) will be automatically installed on a fresh installation.